– Ok, what if I need to use a database in my application?

 – you can use the included ORM

-Thanks to this database layer, you can write the same code and use the same syntax independently of which of the available adapters you want to use during development or when you're deploying your app to the world.
+Thanks to this database layer, you can write the same code and use the same syntax independently on which of the available adapters you want to use during the development or when you're deploying your app to the world.

 This list may change, and depends on the engine support of pyDAL.
 For any further information, please check out the project page.

-So, how do you use weppy's ORM?
+So, how do you use weppy ORM?
 Let's see it with an example:

 The above code is quite simple: the

-In the next chapters, we will inspect how to define models, all the available options, and how to use weppy's ORM to perform operations on the database.
+In the next chapters, we will inspect how to define models, what are all the available options, and how to use weppy ORM in order to make operations on the database.